 Banana connectors are the most common speaker wire connector, with virtually every speaker on the market having banana ports.
 While there are other connectors that can be used with speaker cable (the cable can even be wired directly to speakers without a connector), banana plugs are by and large the most useful.

 Other types of speaker connectors are harder to use and a bit outdated, being more fragile and not providing as strong of a connection between the wire and speaker.
-While connecting bare wire straight to a speaker technically provides a better signal, bare cable without a
+While connecting bare wire straight to a speaker technically provides a better signal, bare cable without a connector attached is more prone to be damaged.
+In the long run, that will result in a worse signal than what banana plugs provide.
+Having cable directly wired into speakers also makes moving the speakers around difficult, especially compared to just unplugging a cable.

 3.5mm jacks, also called headphone jacks, are the most common type of audio cable.
 There are different variations of this jack, such as the smaller 2.5mm and the larger ¼”, but they are all functionally similar.
 3.5mm cables are commonly available as off-the-shelf items, but sometimes a repair it easier than a replacement.
 Other times, users need a custom size not available as a standard cable.